How To Help Someone With Cocaine Addiction?

 Instead, set clear boundaries and encourage them to take responsibility for their recovery.
 Do not judge or criticize their behavior harshly, as this leads to feelings of shame and guilt, which may increase the risk of relapse.

 Proper nutrition and a healthy lifestyle support recovery by improving physical health and emotional stability, making it easier to cope with withdrawal symptoms and cravings.
-The family plays a crucial role in preventing relapse by providing a supportive environment, encouraging healthy behaviors, and participating in family therapy if recommended.
+The family plays a crucial role in preventing relapse by providing a supportive environment, encouraging healthy behaviors, and participating in family therapy for cocaine addiction if recommended.

 10 Steps To Help Someone With Cocaine Addiction